Gbukaa/security_week/acebook-on-aws/README.md

 3. Make sure the project is correctly set up and running locally.
 4. Make a copy for your group of this [Trello board](https://trello.com/b/QYbN1b7t/acebook-on-aws-week-3).
 5. Work through the cards on the board and have fun!

-### Bonus: Amazon ECS

-If we have time this week, we'll have a [session](https://github.com/makersacademy/devops-course/blob/main/workshops/week-3/amazon_ecs.md) about ECS (Elastic Container Service) on AWS.

 ### Supporting Materials